10 Signs Your Sydney Tree Needs Removing (2026 Guide)

 Key Takeaways

-- Dead, dying, or diseased trees pose significant safety risks and should be assessed by certified arborists immediately
+- Dead, dying, or diseased trees pose serious safety risks and need qualified assessment straight away

-- Structural damage including large dead branches, trunk cavities, and root decay indicates potential tree failure
+- Structural damage including large dead branches, trunk cavities, and root decay signals potential tree failure

-- Trees leaning more than 15 degrees, especially after storms, require urgent professional evaluation for stability
+- Trees leaning more than 15 degrees, especially after storms, require urgent professional stability checks

-- Foundation damage, blocked gutters, and power line interference often necessitate tree removal for property protection
+- Foundation damage, blocked gutters, and power line interference often mean the tree needs to come down

-- Regular professional tree assessments every 2-3 years help identify problems early and prevent costly emergency removals
+- Professional tree assessments every 2-3 years catch problems early and prevent costly emergency removals

 Professional Tree Assessment and Safety